shodeda007/hello-world/README.md

 docker pull shiran600/node-hello-world:latest

-After pull the docker image need to run the docker so the server of the nodejs will be in running state docker run -p 3000:3000 -e NAME=<"REPLACE TO YOUR NAME"> shiran600/node-hello-world:latest
+After pull the docker image need to run the docker so the server of the nodejs will be in running state

+This run command will git the output: docker run -p 3000:3000 shiran600/node-hello-world:latest The output will be "hello world"

+This run command will git the output: docker run -p 3000:3000 -e NAME=<"REPLACE TO YOUR NAME"> shiran600/node-hello-world:latest The output will be "hello <"REPLACE TO YOUR NAME">"

 Open the web browser and paste the link http://127.0.0.1:3000/